esranurtrkmn/LibraryManagementSystem/README.md

 Description:

--New books and new members are added to the library.
+- New books and new members are added to the library.

--Member borrows books from the system. leaves when time is up.
+- Member borrows books from the system. leaves when time is up.

--The system sets the status of the book to true when the book is borrowed. otherwise the book status is always false i.e. available.
+- The system sets the status of the book to true when the book is borrowed. otherwise the book status is always false i.e. available.

--A book is borrowed by only one member.
+- A book is borrowed by only one member.

 ERD Diagram: